KDAB/cxx-qt/book/src/qobject/cpp_object.md

 Note that `emit_immediate` is unsafe as it can cause deadlocks if the `Q_EMIT` is `Qt::DirectConnection` connected to a Rust invokable on the same QObject that has caused the `Q_EMIT`, as this would then try to lock the `RustObj` which is already locked.

-TODO: use real example once we have the code

 ```rust,ignore,noplayground
 impl RustObj {
     #[invokable]